-The digital world was shaken up on June 28, 2018 when the California Consumer Privacy Act of 2018 (CCPA) was passed by the state legislature, introducing the strictest data privacy and digital consumer rights law within US borders.
+On January 1, 2020, the California Consumer Privacy Act of 2018 (CCPA) became the law in California.
+This law created the strictest data privacy and digital consumer rights law in the US.

-Following in the footsteps of the General Data Protection Regulation (GDPR), the CCPA brings the data privacy efforts forged by the EU into US legislation, setting the stage for a new era in American digital regulation.
+Following in the footsteps of the General Data Protection Regulation (GDPR) of the European Union, the CCPA brings data privacy efforts forged by the EU into US legislation, setting the stage for a new era in American digital regulation.

-But what exactly is the CCPA?
-Why has it been deemed the “California GDPR”?
-And what does it mean for your business?
+But what exactly is the CCPA, and what are CCPA requirements?
+Why have people called it the “California GDPR?”
+What is CCPA compliance?
+How are the CPRA, regulations, and court cases shaping the CCPA?
+And what does it all mean for your business?

-By holding businesses accountable for data protection through strict guidelines and threatening consequences, the new California privacy act is setting the foundation for US data privacy in 2020.
+By holding businesses accountable for data protection through strict guidelines and threatening consequences, the California Consumer Privacy Act sets the foundation for US data privacy in 2021.

-The California Consumer Privacy Act of 2018 (CCPA) is a data privacy law passed by the state of California on June 28, 2018.
-It outlines new standards for data collection, new consequences for businesses that fail to protect user data, and new rights that California consumers can exercise over their data.
+The California Consumer Privacy Act of 2018 (CCPA) is a data privacy law that outlines standards for data collection, consequences for businesses that cannot protect user data, and rights that California consumers can exercise over their data.

 When is the California Consumer Privacy Act effective date?